The first phase out of lockdown in Wales takes place from 1 June.

 Yes, provided it is legitimate activity in accordance with BASC’s insurance policy.

-Can I travel to my shoot and undertake recreational shooting such as getting the clay trap out for a bit of exercise?
+Can I travel to my shoot and undertake recreational shooting such as getting the clay trap out or doing some repairs to the pen?

-No, non-essential travel should not be undertaken and the above would not be following the latest government coronavirus guidance.
+In Northern Ireland, Scotland and Wales non-essential travel should not be undertaken and the above would not be following the latest government Coronavirus guidance.

 advice for people with animals.